*** If you enjoy these pages, Donations via Paypal to keep these pages up & continue expansion is appreciated. ***

 1895 - 1909.
 Was then purchased by the Western cartridge Company

 Modern.
-First samples are their current style.
+First two samples are their current style.

 (1904 to 1930's, owned and operated by Sears Roebuck, shells usually made by Federal).
 See Sears for more headstamps and information.